How to Burn an ISO on your Mac

 Burn ISO in Mac OS X

-* Insert a Blank Disk (CD or DVD, depending on ISO file size)
+4. Insert a Blank Disk (CD or DVD, use the appropriate disk as necessary depending on the ISO file size)

 Related articles: